ryppl/boost-history/committee/LWG/proposals/taxonomy-of-concepts-and-maps.rst

 corresponding C++ syntax should be established.
 User-defined literals and ``constexpr`` may make a suitable convention feasible.

+There are a few good reasons to make foundational concepts ``auto``:

+1. Because they are simple, foundational concepts can be very easy to model correctly, which tends to factor against the diagnostic value added by an explicitly-written ``concept_map``.

+2. They are often so simple that the syntactic weight of an explicitly-written ``concept_map`` is a significant fraction of the weight of the model declaration itself:

+      struct case_insensitive // 67 non-whitespace characters
+      {
+          bool operator()(string const&, string const&);
+      };

+      // 46 non-whitespace characters.
+      concept_map BinaryPredicate<case_insensitive> {}

+   [This relative weight is mitigated somewhat by the need to actually *implement* the model, and, if accepted, by the intentional mapping syntax proposed in N2916]

+3. Because foundational concepts have a widely agreed-upon syntax and semantics, there's a very good chance that there are already models “out there in the wild,” likely designed with the abstract concept, in mind, but without sepecific knowledge of the C++ ``concept``.

-Although foundational concepts represent an accepted convention, syntactic properties are not an airtight criterion by which to correctly identify them.
+On the other hand, syntactic properties are not an airtight criterion by which to correctly identify foundational concepts.
 This fact can be manifested in one of two ways.

-1. In c++std-lib-23956, Chris Jefferson writes:
+1. **Structural Aliasing**.
+In c++std-lib-23956, Chris Jefferson writes:

    .. epigraph::